 Your body responds to the things you do in your life; what you eat, what you drink, and how your mind responds to different activities.
 Your body chemistry and the hormones it produces changes when you’re stressed.
-The hormones produced get reallocated into what is most necessary, and most times testosterone get pushed lower down that list.
-Don’t worry though, it's natural levels in your body will return once your stress dissipates.
+The hormones produced get reallocated into what is most necessary and most of the time, testosterone get pushed down that list.
+Don’t worry though, its natural levels in your body will return once your stress dissipates.

-As much as we’d like to think stress is as easy to get rid of as wishing it away, but that’s just not the case.
-Our advice to remove stress in your life is to take a 10-minute break every once in awhile during the day, or when you feel your stress the most, to focus on your passions.
-Maybe take a walk and think about puppies, spend some time doodling, or maybe just take a short nap.
-Just try to get outside for a bit.
+As much as we’d like to think stress is as easy to get rid of as wishing it away, but that’s just not reality.
+Our advice to remove stress in your life is to take a 10-minute break every once in a while during the day, or when you feel your stress the most, to focus on your passions.
+Maybe take a walk and think about what you love, spend some time doodling, or take a short nap.
+You could make it a point to get outside for a bit.
 Your body needs vitamin D to maintain your natural hormone balance.

 Issues With Your Beard

 There are a lot of things that no one tells you about growing a beard.
 One of those things is that there’s no such thing as a perfect beard.
 We’re our own worst critic, so there will always be something you will find “wrong” about your beard.
-That’s ok though.
-It’ll keep you humble, and encourage you to support the people around you who want to grow their facial hair out too.
+That’s okay, though.
+It’ll keep you humble and encourage you to support the people around you who want to grow their facial hair out.
 You may not be able to solve every issue you find, but we can definitely help you with a few of them.
 Strap in, cause we’re going through itchy beards, dandruff, patches, split ends, and losing your beard hairs.
-Most of it goes down to how you care for your beard and the products you use.
+Most of it comes down to how you care for your beard and the products you use.